phase1geo/Annotator/README.md

 ### Debian

-You will need the following dependencies to build Minder:
+You will need the following dependencies to build Annotator:

 - meson
 - valac